 Malignant melanoma is the most deadly of all skin cancers.
 Every year, an estimated 8,000 Americans will die from melanoma; it is projected that greater than 108,000 Americans will develop melanoma annually.
 Melanoma begins in melanocytes, the skin cells that produce the dark protective pigment called melanin which makes the skin tan.
 Since the melanoma cells usually continue to produce melanin, the cancer appears in mixed shades of tan, brown, and black; although, it can also be red or white.
 Melanoma can metastasize making early detection and treatment essential.
 Melanoma may appear suddenly or begin in or near a mole or another dark spot in the skin.
 Any changing mole must be examined by a dermatologist.
 Early melanoma can be removed while still in the curable stage.

-Contact Kathleen Hutton MD & Associates Dermatology today at 949-644-8556 to schedule a skin exam in our San Juan Capistrano office with one of our licensed and certified medical skin care professionals or for more information about skin cancer.
+Contact Kathleen Hutton MD & Associates Dermatology today at 949-644-8556 to schedule a skin exam in our Newport Beach office with one of our licensed and certified medical skin care professionals or for more information about skin cancer.